 Now is the time to head to your jeweler of choice and get those wedding rings!
-Going in a few months before the big day allows you to check out different styles and price ranges, add any customization (such as engraving or special gemstones), and have the ring sized appropriately.
+Going in a few months before the big day allows you to check out different styles and price ranges, add any customization (such as engraving or special gemstones) and have the rings sized appropriately.

 Book your honeymoon.

 If you’re planning a honeymoon for shortly after your wedding, it’s time to start finalizing your travel and accommodations.
 Booking a few months ahead of time allows you to scope out the best flights and hotel deals and have everything ready to go.
 If you’re planning your post-wedding getaway during a prime travel season (such as holidays, spring break, etc.), you may want to consider booking even earlier.

 If you need to order or update your passports, you’ll want to do that at this time as well.
 It generally takes 6 to 8 weeks to get a passport—sometimes longer.
 You don’t want to be rushing to get them at the last minute.

 While men’s apparel doesn’t require nearly as many consultations and fittings as dresses, measurements and ordering do take time.
 Have the men in the wedding get their suits or tuxedos ordered and ready to go for the big day.

 Attend your wedding shower.